Periodontal Disease Treatment in Redmond

 - Antimicrobial therapy: Antimicrobial agents may be applied directly to the teeth, or long-lasting antibiotics may be placed under the gumline to control bacterial growth.
 Oral antibiotics are also commonly prescribed after periodontal maintenance treatments, to inhibit the continued growth of harmful bacteria.

-We will also take digital x-rays and perform measurements to ensure that your periodontitis is not progressing, and that its effects are being mitigated properly.
+Our Redmond team will also take digital x-rays and perform measurements to ensure that your periodontitis is not progressing, and that its effects are being mitigated properly.

 How Long Will I Be On Periodontal Maintenance?